AliceO2Group/FlpPrototype/RORC/README.md

 * `/mnt/hugetlbfs/alice_o2/card_[card type]/serial_[serial number]/channel_[channel number]/`

 If things crash and the state can not be recovered, these files should be deleted.
-They should also be deleted with new releases of the RORC module, since their internal memory arrangement might change.

 Once a ChannelMaster has acquired the lock, clients can:
 * Read and write registers